 We get it - that greasy shine isn’t really the type of glow you want, and you can't help wanting to curse your skin for being so oily.
 But it's time to stop resenting those overactive sebaceous glands and embrace your skin type.
 You are still you, and still awesome. :)

 A lot of us think that because we have overactive oil glands, we should wash our face very frequently.
 But that's not necessarily true - you risk damaging your skin by over-cleansing too.
-Experts suggest washing your face with a gentle cleanser, or a pharma cleanser like Cetaphil, twice a day to avoid stripping your skin completely of its natural oils.
+Experts suggest washing your face with a gentle cleanser, like a facewash for oily skin or a pharma cleanser like Cetaphil, twice a day to avoid stripping your skin completely of its natural oils.

 Breakouts usually happen due to clogged pores - when excess oil (sebum) produced by our skin accumulates within the follicle, leading to bacterial infections.
 It's essential that we cleanse and care for our skin properly in order to avoid this.
 The Body Shop's Tea Tree Range is designed for oily skin and can be super-effective in keeping your skin bacteria-free; it also has a hint of menthol that leaves your skin feeling fresh and light.

 Using a face pack containing Fullers' earth/ Multani Mitti at home helps draw out impurities from the oily skin, leading to cleaner pores and a gentle glow.
 One favourite is a pack made of sandalwood powder and gram flour with rose water.
 Wash your face with cool water after applying the pack to avoid leaving your pores open (and thus vulnerable to dirt and dust) after the treatment.

 Oily Skin Care 5.
 The Right Facial Treatment